GabrielAmazonas/tradeshift-triangle/README.md

 Also, you can use it to check if, given 3 side sizes, a triangle is formed and which kind of triangle it forms, if it does.

 ## Cool-Things
+The Triangle draws aren't correct in size, mathematically.
+They are just a way to show how to change CSS dynamically using Styled Components and Redux.

 The Tradeshift UI library can be easily integrated in new React projects, as shown in this example.
 Also, as React can be used in any Front-End project (Inside Angular or Vue projects, for example) it can be added gradually in any project, too.

 ## TO-DO